sadsfae/ansible-elk/README.md

 ## Requirements
    - RHEL7 or CentOS7 server/client with no modifications
+   - RHEL7/CentOS7 or Fedora for ELK clients using Filebeat
    - ELK/EFK server with at least 8G of memory (you can try with less but 5.x series is quite demanding - try 2.4 series if you have scarce resources).
    - You may want to modify ```vm.swappiness``` as ELK/EFK is demanding and swapping kills the responsiveness.
      - I am leaving this up to your judgement.